Knoblauchpilze/bsgalone/README.md

 Notably, this project uses c++20 which can cause problem.
 In case you're unlucky and the version shipped with your package manager does not work, you can try to compile the library from source.

+Additionally, the CI uses the `ubuntu:24.04` runner image which ships with [CMake 3.31.6](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md#tools): this generates some error with version `7.9.1` (see issue [#851](https://github.com/jtv/libpqxx/issues/851)).
+Therefore we bumped all the way to `7.10.1` (the most recent at the time of writing).

 The first step is to install `libpq`: it's automatically installed as part of `libpqxx` but not if you compile the library from source.
 You can run:

 ```bash